 Stormwater infiltration practices capture and temporarily store the water quality volume before allowing it to infiltrate through the floor of each practice into the soil over a two-day period.
 In areas where the subsurface soils exhibit high infiltration rates, the channel protection volume may also be infiltrated.
 Infiltration facilities are not typically capable of infiltrating the overbank flood or extreme flood volumes.
 Adequate outflows are required for these larger storm events.
 Soil testing to obtain infiltration rates are required as part of the design of infiltration facilities.
 Varying degrees of pre-treatment of the water quality are required based on the field determined infiltration rate of the subsurface soils.
 100% of the water quality volume is required where the infiltration rate exceeds 5 inches per hour, 50% for infiltration rates between 2 and 5 inches per hour, and 25% for infiltration rates less than 2 inches per hour.
 Pre-treatment is typically accomplished through installation of plunge pools and other filtering methods.
 Infiltration practices must be isolated and protected from stormwater run-off during construction.
 The contributory drainage area shall be completely constructed and stabilized before connection of the stormwater conveyance system to the infiltration practice.
 Infiltration basins are typically landscaped by providing a hardy, drought tolerant grass species that is capable of tolerating periodic inundation.
 The established grass requires mowing twice annually (or as needed).

 Underground infiltration areas typically consist of stone reservoirs with piping or chambers embedded within the stone.
 These areas are typically used where surface infiltration areas are limited due to site constraints.
 Proper maintenance of the contributing conveyance system and pre-treatment practice are important in maintaining infiltration rates.

 There is one underground infiltration area proposed for this project.
-Underground Infiltration Area A consists of 5 rows of 13 chambers each, utilizing Cultec Recharger Model 330 XLHD.
-A hydrodynamic device has been provided for pre-treatment prior to discharge to the infiltration basin.
-Infiltration testing in the area has been performed, and the basin has been designed to infiltrate the entire WQv and CPv.
+Underground Infiltration Area A consists of 7 rows of 9 chambers each, utilizing Cultec Recharger Model 330 XLHD.
+Two hydrodynamic devices have been provided for pre-treatment prior to discharge to the infiltration basin.
+An outlet control structure is provided after the underground infiltration basin to provided detention.
+Infiltration testing in the area has been performed, and the basin has been designed to infiltrate the entire WQv and provides extended detention of the CPv.